About the Exhibition

 After more than a year that saw a worldwide health crisis, amplified social and economic inequities, political uncertainties, and new rhythms to our everyday lives, the Skirball wishes to pay tribute to the community of Los Angeles.

 May 1–August 1, 2021 | Skirball Lobby

-The Skirball presented a yahrzeit candle, also known as a memorial candle, in its Main Lobby.
+A yahrzeit candle, also known as a memorial candle, burned in the Skirball’s Main Lobby.
 In Jewish tradition, yahrzeit candles are lit to honor the memory of a deceased loved one.
 This custom is thought to originate from a verse in the book of Proverbs (20.27), "The human soul is the light of God."
 The light represents the soul, which in Jewish belief exists eternally.

 Phase II: Visitation Stones

-Also drawing from Jewish tradition, the Skirball welcomes visitors to place a stone in a collective outdoor display.
-Evoking the Jewish gesture of leaving a stone at a gravesite in memory of a loved one, these visitation stones will be integrated into the North Arroyo dry riverbed on the Skirball campus—a permanent acknowledgement of what has been lost.
+Evoking the Jewish gesture of leaving a stone at a gravesite, visitors can dedicate a visitation stone in memory of a loss.
+After Phase II ends, the stones will be integrated into the Skirball’s North Arroyo dry riverbed as a lasting acknowledgment of what has been lost.

 Phase III: Poster Series

 September 11, 2021–March 20, 2022 | Ahmanson Breezeway

 View a series of seven images by local artist Stephanie Mercado.
 Paying tribute to LA’s diverse workforce—especially those disproportionately affected by the pandemic—the collection highlights the ways in which community sustains us during crises and is essential to creating a more just and humane society.